ben-ryder/benryder.me/web/src/content/static/home-greeter.md

 I get up to all sorts of other things too, such as playing the piano & cello, writing, hiking, camping & cycling.
 I've also been getting into field recording recently.

 If you want to learn more about me, I have some details about [my skills and experience](/skills-and-experience) and an ['uses' page](/uses) which might interest you.
-I'm also starting to write [blog posts](/blog) where I reflect on random thoughts, and [guides](/guides) where I focus on technical content and useful tips, so keep an eye out for those!
+I'm also planning to start writing [blog posts](/blog) where I reflect on random thoughts, and [guides](/guides) where I focus on technical content and useful tips, so keep an eye out for those!